-Each building will receive the same level of cleaning each night, which will adhere to current Center for Disease Control (CDC) guidelines.
+Each building receives the same level of cleaning each night, which adheres to current Center for Disease Control (CDC) guidelines.

-- Buildings will be cleaned using our standard cleaning processes which consists of green cleaning techniques.
-We will use our standard High Efficiency Particulate Air (HEPA) filtration vacuums, microfiber cloths and microfiber mops to perform the cleaning tasks. - Trash and recycling receptacles will be maintained daily as per our normal cleaning process. - We will be applying an Environment Protection Agency (EPA) registered disinfectant to all high touch areas to include but not limited to, door hardware, desks, chairs, handrails, telephones, light switches, keyboards, dispensers, sinks and bathroom fixtures.
-The process for applying the disinfectant will vary depending on the surface it is being used on.
-We will be using backpack sprayers, trigger sprayers, microfiber cloths and wipes to apply disinfectants.
-During the day when the building is occupied the buildings high touch surfaces will be disinfected frequently or as needed depending on the surface. - Sanitizing wipes will be available for student and teacher use in each classroom.
-These wipes will be used to clean desks in when students change classrooms throughout the day.
-This will be done by students or by teachers, dependent on the grade level.
+- Buildings are cleaned using our standard cleaning processes which consists of green cleaning techniques.
+We use our standard High Efficiency Particulate Air (HEPA) filtration vacuums, microfiber cloths and microfiber mops to perform the cleaning tasks. - Trash and recycling receptacles are maintained daily as per our normal cleaning process. - We apply an Environment Protection Agency (EPA) registered disinfectant to all high touch areas to include but not limited to, door hardware, desks, chairs, handrails, telephones, light switches, keyboards, dispensers, sinks and bathroom fixtures.
+The process for applying the disinfectant vary depending on the surface it is being used on.
+We use backpack sprayers, trigger sprayers, microfiber cloths and wipes to apply disinfectants.
+During the day when the building is occupied the buildings high touch surfaces are disinfected frequently or as needed depending on the surface. - Sanitizing wipes are available for student and teacher use in each classroom.
+These wipes are used to clean desks when students change classrooms throughout the day.
+This is done by students or by teachers, dependent on the grade level.